maximbaz/dotfiles/README.md

 > Comes bundled with a script to prevent DNS leaks on NetworkManager.

-☑ Lazy sourcing scripts to speedup terminal startup.

-> This is useful for rvm, source it the first time you use `rvm` command.

 ☑ Automatically backup the list of installed packages (pacman and AUR).

 > These files are used to bootstrap the new system, all apps are installed in one command.